Gogo1951/TFTB/README.md

 A simple add-on that automatically expresses happiness with an emote whenever you receive a new buff.

+Build in, optional `/thankyou` slash-command to send a thank you message to the targeted player.
+Set this up as a macro for when people give you water, or a portal. (=

 ## Download

 You can find this on Curseforge.